MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/use-group-policy.md

 ### Prevent users from syncing libraries and folders shared from other organizations
 <a name="BlockExternalSync"> </a>

-The B2B Sync feature of the OneDrive sync client allows users at an organization to sync OneDrive and SharePoint libraries and folders shared with them from another organization.
+The B2B Sync feature of the OneDrive sync app allows users at an organization to sync OneDrive and SharePoint libraries and folders shared with them from another organization.
 [Learn about OneDrive B2B Sync](b2b-sync.md).

 Enabling this setting will prevent users at your organization from being able to use B2B Sync.
-Once the setting is enabled (value 1) on a computer, the sync client will not sync libraries and folders shared from other organizations.
+Once the setting is enabled (value 1) on a computer, the sync app will not sync libraries and folders shared from other organizations.
 Modify the setting to the disabled state (value 0) in order to restore B2B Sync capability for your users.

 prevent B2B Sync with:
 [HKLM\SOFTWARE\Policies\Microsoft\OneDrive] "BlockExternalSync"="dword:1"